jonathan-odonnell/milestone-project-3/testing.md

 2. Verify that if the user hasn't entered a value of the correct type in each field, when the next button is clicked the product details section is not hidden, the product details section is not shown and the invalid input error message appears on the relevant field.
     - Outcome: Pass

-3. Verify that if the user hasn entered a value of the correct type in each field, when the next button is clicked the product details section is hidden and the product features section is shown.
-    - Outcome: Pass

-3. Verify that if the user hasn entered a value of the correct type in each field, when the next button is clicked the product details section is hidden and the product features section is shown.
+3. Verify that if the user has entered a value of the correct type in each field, when the next button is clicked the product details section is hidden and the product features section is shown.
     - Outcome: Pass

 4. Verify that when the back button is clicked the product details section is shown and the product features section is hidden.